[CFDA Number: 84.224D.]

 To be considered for funding, an applicant must identify the type or types of AFP(s) to be supported by the grant and submit all of the following assurances:

 (1) Permanent Separate Account: An assurance from the applicant that—

 (a) All funds that support the AFP, including funds repaid during the life of the program, will be deposited in a permanent separate account and identified and accounted for separately from any other funds;

-(b) If the grantee administering the program invests funds within this account, the grantee will invest the funds in low-risk securities in which a regulated insurance company may invest under the law of the State; and
+(b) If the grantee administering the program invests funds within this account, the grantee will invest the Start Printed Page 27232funds in low-risk securities in which a regulated insurance company may invest under the law of the State; and

 (c) The grantee will administer the funds with the same judgment and care that a person of prudence, discretion, and intelligence would exercise in the management of the financial affairs of that person.